MangalaParameswaran/RM-day-3-task/readme.md

 In script.js task 1,2,3 is there
+and
-task 4 is text format.
+task 4 is in text format.